springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

     using Microsoft.Extensions.Logging;
     ```

+10. In `Program.cs` load the configuration file and configure log levels and categories.

+    Add the following code immediately after the call to
+    `builder.ConfigureFunctionsWebApplication()`.

+    ```c#
+    // Register log levels and categories

+    var basePath = Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location);

+    var appSettingsLoggingSection = new ConfigurationBuilder()
+        .SetBasePath(basePath!) // required on Linux
+        .AddJsonFile("appsettings.json") // first read configuration file
+        .AddEnvironmentVariables() // then override using app settings .Build()
+        .GetSection("Logging")
+        ;

+    ```

-10. Further down in `Program.cs`, replace the commented code with the relevant portion of the code.
+11. Further down in `Program.cs`, enabled logging to App Insights by replacing the commented code with the relevant portion of the code.

     *Replace*